Best iPhone Credit Card Acceptance Apps

 The only potential drawbacks for some merchants may include Flint’s seven-day deposit limit and the fact that Flint does not accept American Express cards at this time.
 If a Flint user processes more than $1,000 in any trailing seven-day period, the amount in excess of $1,000 may be placed in reserve for 30 days.
 Additionally, as with most credit card processors, merchants will have to independently sign up for American Express acceptance through American Express.
 Flint’s deposit limit has not received any complaints at this time (as opposed to Square’s former, similar policy), and it is standard within the industry for merchants to set up AmEx acceptance independently of Visa and MasterCard acceptance.

-Intuit’s GoPayment ranks as the second-best mobile pick for a variety of reasons but mostly because it is the only one that serves both micro-merchants and high-volume merchants equally well.
+Intuit’s GoPayment ranks as the third-best mobile pick due to its ability to serve both micro-merchants and high-volume merchants equally well.
 Like many of the picks in this list, GoPayment offers a free setup, free mobile app, and free card reader.
 Additionally, GoPayment offers the ability to have no monthly fees while only paying processing fees for the transactions you run.

 GoPayment stands apart from most of the competition in three primary ways: First, the company has a dedicated customer support phone number where most other providers rely solely on email support, which can be notoriously slow.
 Second, GoPayment offers an additional account type for $12.95/mo that better serves mid-to-high volume merchants by lowering their overall processing fees.
 Lastly, GoPayment uses Intuit’s Merchant Services processing network, which many believe makes for a more secure application.
 The service also meets PCI Compliance (data security) standards, whereas some argue that certain competitors, such as Square, may not.